North Scottsdale Real Estate Market Report — August 2026

 Family-focused master plan southeast of Loop 101 with hiking trail access to McDowell Sonoran Preserve, top SUSD schools, and a wide product mix from townhomes to estate lots.
 Dedicated page coming soon.

-All addresses verified inside North Scottsdale ZIPs 85255, 85258, 85259, 85262.
+All North Scottsdale Real Estate addresses verified inside ZIPs 85255, 85258, 85259, 85262.
 Additional smaller subdivisions exist inside each master plan; the cards above represent the master plans themselves.

 North Scottsdale is a Submarket of Scottsdale